-Rehabilitation of Inmates through Urban Agriculture: Rehabilitation in integrates the concepts of rehabilitation and correction.
+Rehabilitation of Inmates through Urban Rehabilitation Agriculture: in prison integrates the concepts of rehabilitation and correction.
 Dissel (2007) views rehabilitation as a process where individuals recognize themselves as integral parts of society.
 Howells and Day (1999) and Darmawati et al. (2020) define rehabilitation as empowering individuals to reintegrate into society and abide by social laws.
-In the context of prison, rehabilitation often urban equates to agriculture, encompassing inmates' social employment, relations, education, and professional skills development.
+In the context of prison, rehabilitation often equates to urban agriculture, encompassing inmates' social employment, education, relations. and professional skills development.
 The primary goal of prison-farm programs is to prevent recidivism and address antisocial behaviors.
-Studies by Listiana and Hastjarjo (2021) and Uddin et al. (2019) highlight the importance of evaluating inmates' participation in urban agricultural activities, given that many inmates socioeconomically are and educationally disadvantaged and struggle employment.
+Studies by Listiana and Hastiario (2021) and Uddin et al. (2019) highlight the importance of evaluating inmates' participation in urban agricultural activities, given that many inmates socioeconomically and educationally are disadvantaged and struggle to find employment.
 Engagement in these programs improves health and fosters a sense of responsibility within society.

 The Rehabilitation Theory: This study is grounded in the theories of social learning and rehabilitation.
 Rehabilitation theory posits that criminal behavior is not innate but results from social, economic, and environmental factors (Fedyunin & Peretyatko., 2020; Howard, 2017).
 The theory aims to prevent future crimes by developing individuals' socioeconomic skills, enabling them to play active roles in society.
-According to these theories, therapeutic measures within rehabilitation programs can lead to positive behavioral changes in inmates (Criss & John, 2023).
+According to these theories, measures therapeutic within prison rehabilitation programs can lead to positive behavioral changes in inmates (Criss & John, 2023).